 It is perhaps significant that Mitchell as a director was particularly interested in Events because it is through these moments of change that an audience can see a story unfold.
 While a range (or all) of Stanislavski’s techniques might be useful for the actor, a director might be most interested in the techniques that most enable clear storytelling.
 As Mitchell says when discussing Events, “The change is visible because the characters alter what they are doing.”
 This is perhaps particularly true for directors working in the British context of relatively short rehearsal periods (typically 3 to 6 weeks).
 Mitchell also works with the design team to bring out Events in a performance.
 She describes an example from her production of Chekhov’s The Seagull at London’s National Theatre:

-“At the same time as the event occurred, the lighting designer Paule constable subtly altered the lighting sate, and the room darkened ever so slightly as if a cloud was just passing across the sun.
+“At the same time as the event occurred, the lighting designer Paule Constable subtly altered the lighting state, and the room darkened ever so slightly as if a cloud was just passing across the sun.
 The sound designer, Gareth Fry, added a barely perceptible low bass rumble to underscore the actions in the aftermath of the event.”

 The most controversial element of Mitchell’s definition of Events is that she believes that an Event needs to affect all characters on stage at the same time.
 She writes: “an Event is the moment in the action when a change occurs and this change affects everyone present.”
 We will return to this later but before then it would be helpful to consider where Mitchell’s concept of Events comes from and how it is different from earlier approaches.